seans3/k8s-ai/kcc-kro/README.md

 # AI Inference on GKE using KCC and KRO

-Please follow the [pre requisites](prerequisite.md) to setup the inference cluster
+Please follow the [prerequisites](prerequisite.md) to setup the inference cluster

 ## VLLM/GPU/Gemma 3 1B/Hugging Face